 - Malpractice insurance.
 While we should expect that every professional we work with will provide outstanding service and representation, sometimes things don’t work out.
 Fortunately, there is a remedy if an attorney makes a mistake because almost all attorneys carry malpractice insurance.
 This is probably not the case with other advisers in the Medicaid arena.

 - Peace of mind.
 While it’s possible that when you consult with an elder law attorney, the attorney will advise you that in your situation there is not much you can do to preserve assets or achieve Medicaid eligibility more quickly, the consultation will provide peace of mind that you have not missed an important opportunity.
 In addition, if obstacles arise during the process, the attorney will be there to work with you to find the optimal solution.

 Medicaid rules provide multiple opportunities for nursing home residents to preserve assets for themselves, their spouses and children and grandchildren, especially those with special needs.
 There are more opportunities for those who plan ahead, but even at the last minute there are almost always still steps available to preserve some assets.
-If you are interested in finding out what steps you might be able to talk, please contact the attorneys at Johnson Hobbs Squires LLP.
+If you are interested in finding out what steps you might be able to talk, please contact the attorneys at JHS.